 Describe the PET/CT scan

-I had never done one before and I’m someone who suffers from anxiety, so I remember being really, really scared about going into the machine.
+I had never done one before.
+I’m someone who suffers from anxiety, so I remember being really, really scared about going into the machine.
 I’d always heard that people with anxiety or people that are afraid of close quarters don’t do well.

 I was more scared about flipping out and having a panic attack than I was about anything that would come up in the results.

-But honestly, it wasn’t as scary as I made it out to be.
-They did pretty heavily sedate me at that point.
-But that’s okay.
+Honestly, it wasn’t as scary as I made it out to be.
+They did pretty heavily sedate me at that point, but that’s okay.

 Describe the fine needle aspiration

-It’s just very uncomfortable but also very quick.
-The fine needle aspiration was maybe ten minutes total.
+It’s just very uncomfortable, but also very quick.
+The fine needle aspiration was maybe 10 minutes total.

 Staging only took a few days.
 We worked really, really quickly.
 That night when I was in the hospital, I had emailed my work and said, “Look, I’m not going to be in for probably a week.
 I have some crazy health stuff going on.”

-Within a couple of days, we had gotten the staging because I remember I went into the hospital on a Tuesday and it was that Friday actually when I got my official diagnosis.
+Within a couple of days, we had gotten the staging.
+I went into the hospital on a Tuesday, and it was that Friday actually when I got my official diagnosis.

 Do you remember the moment you got the staging?

-After scans and everything, when I was told it was actually stage 4, I lost my thought of “I can get through this, I can do anything and all of that.”
+After scans and everything, when I was told it was actually stage 4, I lost my thought of, “I can get through this.
+I can do anything.”
 I really just fell apart for a few days at that point.